 Dr. Masaru Emoto, a Japanese researcher, started studying water in 1994.
 He learned that he could flash-freeze water and study the structure of the water just as it froze.
 He learned that water creates a crystal structure that often looks just like a snowflake.

 As he continued his studies, he learned that we can affect the water and the way it forms crystals as it freezes.
 First, he studied water from different sources.
 Only water from pure water sources, like rivers or lakes away from pollution, was able to form beautiful snowflake-like crystals.
-Tap water and water from sources near big cities only produced distorted crystal.
+Tap water and water from sources near big cities only produced distorted crystals.

 Then he formed four studies to test our effect on water.
 He showed words, pictures, music, and prayers to the water.
 Then he flash-froze it and examined the crystals that were formed.
 He found that positive words, like peace, harmony, and thank you, formed beautiful crystal structures.
 Other words and phrases like evil, “you disgust me,” or “you fool” form mangled crystals.
 He found the same effects with pictures and music.